<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 English

-Laney College’s English Department mission is to develop, expand, and refine students’ abilities to think critically and creatively about themselves and the world, and to use the English language as a tool for self-empowerment and social justice.
+The mission of the English Department is to cultivate, enhance and sharpen students' abilities to think critically and creatively about themselves and the world.
+It aims to empower students to use the English language as a tool for personal growth and social justice.

 An English major is an excellent choice for students considering careers in: